Isaac-alencar/Isaac-alencar/README.md

 #### I'm Isaac.
 Software developer graduated student in Instituto Federal do Piauí. 👨‍💻
 <p>
   Actually works with web development, focused on Front-End.
 At the moment React.js and Next.js, are my study center and habilities.
-Check my Github     account to see my projects. r
+Check my pinned projects
 </p>
 <p>
   I'm always learning, whether it's Front-end not.
 I work too with some Back-end technologies as Ruby, NodeJs and Python/Flask.